...

 Further Details

 There are two things we should make very clear when talking about special damages for CICA claims.
-Firstly, you would only be able to claim for expenses if the benefits office or local authority don’t cover them, And they must be reasonable.
-Secondly, you would have to be able to prove these costs.
+Firstly, you would only be able to claim for expenses if the benefits office or local authority doesn’t cover them.
+Secondly, they must be reasonable.
+Thirdly, you would have to be able to prove these costs.
 To do so, you might need to keep things like bank statements, bills, payslips or receipts to provide as evidence.
-Remember you do not have to claim with criminal injury compensation solicitors in Scotland.
-Our team coud help you.
+Remember, you do not have to claim with criminal injury compensation solicitors in Scotland.
+Our team could help you.

 No Win, No Fee Claims With Criminal Injury Compensation Solicitors Scotland